 Other Research Suggesting Aspirin as an Anticancer Agent:

-For more than three decades aspirin has been shown to have anticancer activity.
+History offers a somewhat different perspective.
+For more than three decades scientists have been studying the anticancer activity of aspirin.
 We have written extensively about this at the following links:

 Will Aspirin Keep Barrett’s from Turning into Cancer?